Quantum advantage and stability to errors in analogue quantum simulators: Stable quantum simulation tasks

-where $R$ is the range of interaction, and we assume that all interaction strengths are bounded by a constant, $|h^{\alpha, \beta}_{x, y} | \leq J$.
-Due to local hardware errors, the quantum simulator instead implements a perturbed free-fermion Hamiltonian $H'$,
+For the results in this subsection, we restrict ourselves to Gaussian errors (coherent or incoherent) when this model is implemented on a quantum simulator.
+Due to coherent hardware errors, the quantum simulator instead implements a perturbed free-fermion Hamiltonian $H'$,